hugomodo/hugomodo-docs/content/docs/build-with-forestry.md

 For the time being, where it comes to HugoModo, I'm going to see if deployment via a CI service such as TravisCI is feasible.

-And do you know what, it is.
-There are a lot of blog posts on others online with setups that vary in complexity.
+And do you know what?
+It is.
+There are a lot of blog posts from others online with setups that vary in complexity.
 None are as simple as this:

 ``` yaml
 # Clean and don't fail